CloudGlance - Document Intelligence Platform

 Calm over clever

 No flashy AI theatrics.
-The design stays thoughtful, quiet and composed.
+The interface stays quiet, composed, and focused on the work.

 Predictable patterns